-BMG Research is currently conducting a large-scale survey on behalf of the Office for National Statistics (ONS).
-This is to inform the development of potential questions for the 2021 Census questionnaire.
+BMG Research conducted a large-scale survey on behalf of the Office for National Statistics (ONS).
+This was to inform the development of potential questions for the 2021 Census questionnaire.

-BMG Research is an independent research agency who we’ve contracted to do the research.
+BMG Research is an independent research agency that we contracted to do the research.

 13 December 2017, 2021 Census topic research report

 This report provides an update of our research and testing on questions and topics for the 2021 Census.

 July 2017, 2021 Census Roadshow slides

 In July 2017, we updated users on our progress towards designing the 2021 Census questionnaire with a series of roadshow events in Birmingham, Cardiff, London and Newcastle.
 For an up-to-date view, see the 2021 Census topic research report.

 The Opening slides from the roadshow sessions include information on the agenda and background.

 Our topic slides provide information as presented at the roadshows on: